ZeroX-DG/SnippetStore/README.md

 Currently SnippetStore only available for linux.
 If you use other OS then you will have to build it from source.
 You can get the latest release of SnippetStore [here](https://github.com/ZeroX-DG/SnippetStore/releases)

-1. Download it and unzip it
+1. Download the .deb file and execute it.
-2. Run it
+2. The app should appear in your menu

 ## Theme
 SnippetStore currently support 2 themes dark and light